Custom Truck Bed Design Creating Storage For An Overland Truck Camper

 Before we can start building, we need to settle on the dimensions of the truck bed.
-Some are out of our hands, such as practical requirements to fit on our 2015 Ram 3500 Tradesman truck, accommodating the wheels and tires, and remaining road legal.
+Some are out of our hands, such as practical requirements to fit on our 2015 Ram 3500, accommodating the wheels and tires, and remaining road legal.
 But along with that, we have a lot of options.
 Some dimensions are dictated by practicality.
 We want a lot of storage, after all.
 But some of it also comes down to aesthetics.
 It would be a shame to have a clunky truck bed after all the work we’ve done on such a stylish camper.

-The Avion truck camper establishes a hard cutoff on the length of the truck bed due to the fiberglass basement that hangs below the subfloor and stores a couple of tanks.
+The Avion truck camper establishes a hard cutoff on the length of the truck bed due to the fiberglass basement that hangs below the camper’s floor and stores a couple of tanks.
 Obviously, the truck bed can not travel beyond that point, which gives us a working length of 99¾-inches from the bulwark of the camper to the beginning of the subfloor.
 (We’ll slice off a half inch for wiggle room.)
 Add to this a few inches of transitional space from the truck bed to the cab.
 In total, this makes for a truck bed length of 103¼”.

 As such, this bed is not meant to have the wide, raised look of most flatbeds.
 We want it to sit as low as possible on the truck without sacrificing its structural integrity.
 At the moment, it looks like that means the bed will be 4-inches thick.

 |Truck Bed Deck